-Visitors to this region have a rare glimpse of the inimitable San paintings embossed in some rocks.
+Visitors to this region enjoy a rare glimpse of the inimitable San paintings embossed in some rocks.

-The region also holds rich historical sentiments centered around the monument of the late Mozambican President, Samora Machel, constructed in the village of Mbuzini.
+The region also holds rich historical sentiments centered around the monument of the late Mozambican President Samora Machel, constructed in the village of Mbuzini.
+The year 2006 saw the 20th anniversary of Machel's death in an aircraft crash.

 Due to their proximity to this region, visitors have the opportunity to visit Swaziland and Mozambique in a short space of time.